HaxeLocalizeJP/HaxeManual/output/HaxeManual/website/dictionary.md

 ##### Class Field
 A class field is a variable, property or method of a class which can either be static or non-static.
 Non-static fields are referred to as **member** fields, so we speak of e.g. a **static method** or a **member variable**.

-<a id="define-compiler-flag" class="anch"></a>

-##### Compiler Flag
-A compiler flag is a configurable value which may influence the compilation process.
-Such a flag can be set by invoking the command line with `-D key=value` or just `-D key`, in which case the value defaults to `"1"`.
-The compiler also sets several flags internally to pass information between different compilation steps.

 <a id="define-enumvalue" class="anch"></a>

 ##### EnumValue